PapazF/DataCamp-Projects/README.md

-##This repository contains my Data Analytics projects from DataCamp using PostgreSQL
+This repository contains my Data Analytics projects from DataCamp using PostgreSQL

+#DataCamp

-###Key Learnings:
+Key Learnings:
 - **Join** multiple tables
 - Using aggregate functions such as **SUM(), AVG(), MIN(), MAX(), COUNT()**
 - Filter techniques such as **WHERE, GROUP BY and HAVING**